adrianwedd/Agentic-Index/docs/process/document.md

           status: done # Updated status
         ```
     *   **Add Newly Discovered Follow-up Tasks**: If any new issues or necessary follow-up work were identified during the cycle (e.g., during "Validate" or "Execute"), add them to `tasks.yml` with an appropriate description, component, priority, and `todo` status.
 These will be considered in the next cycle's "Decide" step.
+    *   Run `scripts/validate_tasks.py tasks.yml` to verify the file matches the task schema.

 ## Output